okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 }
 ```

-Rebuild your project and you should see a list of beers printed in your terminal.
+Rebuild your project, and you should see a list of beers printed in your terminal.

 {% img blog/react-spring-boot/beers-in-terminal.png alt:"Beers printed in terminal" width:"800" %}{: .center-image }